GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/05.641-650/09.Wake-the-Song/docs.md

 -------------|------------|
 Title | Wake the Song |
 Key | A♭ Major |
-Titles | Wake the song, wake the song |
+Titles | Wake the song, wake the song, |
 First Line | Wake the song of joy and gladness |
 Author | W. F. Sherwin (1826-1888)
 Year | 1941